Bound State Internal Interactions as a Mechanism for Exponential Decay: Abstract

 \section{Abstract}

-We hypothesize that the uncontrolled interactions among the various components of quantum mechanical bound states and the background fields, sometimes known as virtual particle exchange, affect the state of the quantum system as do typical scattering interactions.
-Then with the assumption that the interior environment of unstable particles is disordered, we derive in the limit of continuous internal interactions an exactly exponential decay probability at all times and Fermi's Golden Rule for the decay rates.
-Our result offers a resolution to the long-standing problems with the standard theoretical treatments, such as the lack of exponential time evolution for Hilbert Space vectors and energy spectra unbounded from below.
+{ We hypothesize that the binding interactions among the components of bound systems and the background fields, sometimes known as virtual particle exchange, affect the state of the systems as do typical scattering interactions.
+Then with the assumption that the interior environment of unstable particles is disordered, we derive in the limit of continuous binding both an exactly exponential non-decay probability and Fermi's Golden Rule for the decay rates.
+The result suggests resolutions to several long-standing theoretical challenges associated with exponential decay in quantum mechanics, without appealing directly to non-Hermitian, approximate Hamiltonians or complex energies.
+It also contributes to a conceptual understanding of the continuum between controlled interactions that induce deviations from exponential decay, such as those in the Quantum Zeno Effect, and the uncontrolled internal dynamics of excited atoms and nuclei, which exhibit no such deviations.
+Finally, we examine how the binding interactions responsible for the general exponential character of decay for bound systems differ from the couplings with decay products that control decay rates, providing insight into challenges in quantum computing and information processing. }

-With the advent of quantum engineering and quantum information processing has come experimental and theoretical interest in frequent or continuous interactions between quantum systems and their environments~\cite{elliott-vedral-PhysRevA,maierPhysRevLett.122.050501,hePhysRevA.97.022108,zhouPhysRevA.96.032101,wuPhysRevA.95.042132}.
-The theoretical framework developed for such systems has been applied to bound states representing unstable particles~\cite{fonda1975fermi,alicki1978theory,caban2005unstable,bertlmann2006open}, with interesting results.
-Here we will take a similar approach, but instead of interactions with an external environment or measuring device, we will model a bound state's internal interactions.

-A quantum mechanical treatment of the internal dynamics of unstable particles is complicated by the continual interactions between constituents and the background quantum fields, sometimes called virtual particle exchange.
-We will ignore dynamics to start, however, and focus instead on the kinematics of continuous, internal scattering interactions.
-With a simple hypothesis about the nature of such interactions, we derive for all excited bound states an exponential decay probability.
-When we include dynamics, we derive Fermi's Golden Rule for the decay rates.